Ben Pollack

-Ben Pollack (June 22, 1903 – June 7, 1971) was an American drummer and bandleader from the mid-1920s through the swing era.
+Benjamin "Ben" Pollack (June 22, 1903 – June 7, 1971) was an American drummer and bandleader from the mid-1920s through the swing era.
 His eye for talent led him to employ musicians such as Benny Goodman, Jack Teagarden, Glenn Miller, Jimmy McPartland, and Harry James.
 This ability earned him the nickname the "Father of Swing".

 Music career

 Early years

-Ben Pollack was born in Chicago, Illinois, United States.
-He played drums in school and formed groups on the side, performing professionally in his teens.
-He joined the Harry Bastin Band and then the New Orleans Rhythm Kings in the 1920s.
-In 1924 he played for several bands, including some on the west coast, which ultimately led to his forming a band, the 12-piece Venice Ballroom Orchestra, there in 1925.
-In 1926, he had a band named the Ten Californians, which had some performances broadcast on WLW radio in Cincinnati, Ohio.
+Pollack was born in Chicago, learned to play drums in high school and formed groups on the side, performing professionally in his teens.
+He joined the New Orleans Rhythm Kings in Chicago in 1923 and later joined the Los Angeles-based Harry Bastin Band.

-Pollack's band
+In 1924, he returned to Chicago, where he played for several bands, including Art Kessel's, which ultimately led to his forming a band, the 12-piece Venice Ballroom Orchestra, there in 1925, also known as Ben Pollack and his Californians, which had some performances broadcast on WLW radio in Cincinnati, Ohio.

-Pollack formed his own band in 1926.
 Over time the band included Benny Goodman, Glenn Miller, Jack Teagarden, and Jimmy McPartland.
 One of the earliest members of his band was Gil Rodin, a saxophonist whose business acumen served him well later as an executive for the Music Corporation of America.

 From about 1928, with involvement from Irving Mills, members of Pollack's band moonlighted at Plaza-ARC and recorded a vast quantity of hot dance and jazz for their dime store labels — Banner, Perfect, Domino, Cameo, Lincoln, Romeo — under the names Mills' Merry Makers, Goody's Good Timers, Kentucky Grasshoppers, Mills' Musical Clowns, The Lumberjacks, Dixie Daises, The Caroliners, The Whoopee Makers, The Hotsy Totsy Gang, Dixie Jazz Band, and Jimmy Bracken's Toe Ticklers.
 Combining Pollack's regular recordings with these side groups made Pollack's one of the more prolific bands of the 1920s and 1930s.

 Pollack's band played in Chicago and moved to New York City in 1928, having obtained McPartland and Teagarden around that time.
 This outfit enjoyed immense success, playing for Broadway shows and winning an exclusive engagement at the Park Central Hotel.
 Pollack's band was involved in extensive recording activity at that time, using a variety of pseudonyms in the studios.
 The orchestra also made a Vitaphone short subject sound film.

 Pollack, in the meantime, had fancied himself as more of a bandleader-singer type instead of a drummer.
 To this end, he signed Ray Bauduc to handle the drumming chores.
+The band was booked by the Park Central Hotel in New York, during which time they became known as Ben Pollack and his Park Central Orchestra.
 Benny Goodman and Jimmy McPartland left the band in mid-1929.
 They were replaced by Matty Matlock on clarinet and Jack Teagarden's brother, Charlie, on trumpet.
 Eddie Miller was also signed as a tenor saxophonist in 1930.